ReSPECT Level 3: Conversations

 - Read Talking about dying: how to begin honest conversations about what lies ahead produced by the Royal College of Physicians.

 ReSPECT can be used for any age (with appropriate parental involvement for children and young people) however in the first instance in the West of England AHSN region our focus is on adult patients.
-Information on ReSPECT for young people and parents is available on the ReSPECT process website and a 15 minute podcast is available on having a conversation about ReSPECT with children and young persons.
+Information on ReSPECT for young people and parents is available on the ReSPECT process website.

 - Read: Recommended language for communicating end-of-life concepts produced by the Australian & New Zealand Intensive Care Society

 - Read How to Complete a ReSPECT form: quick guide for clinicians produced by the Resuscitation Council.

 - Watch this 14 minute video on the ReSPECT process from Dr Adam Brown, Lincolnshire NHS

 - Complete e-learning module: How to check if the ReSPECT form has been filled in correctly.
 Completing the form (the practical stuff) (10 minutes).
 Complete all the scenarios and profiles to get a certificate.
 If you cannot complete all the scenarios in one sitting you have the option to come back to where you left off.

 How to check if a ReSPECT form has been filled in correctly

 - Review four examples of completed ReSPECT forms produced by Derbyshire Alliance for End of Life Care.